What can I access?

 Typically acceptable vs. unacceptable use.

-The UCI Libraries and The New York Times entered a partnership which provides sponsored NYTimes.com accounts.
-Accounts do not include e-reader editions, Times Insider content, or digital versions of the New York Times Crossword.
+The UC Irvine Libraries and The New York Times entered a partnership which provides sponsored NYTimes.com accounts as well as the New York Times inEducation site.

-How do current UCI affiliates (i.e. students, faculty, and staff with an active UCInetID and password) activate their complimentary accounts?
+How do UC Irvine Authorized Affiliates (i.e. current students and employees with an active UCInetID) activate their complimentary account?

 Then click Sign Up.

-• When renewing on a computer that you regularly use to access NYTimes.com, you will often be auto-recognized.
+When renewing on a computer that you regularly use to access NYTimes.com, you will often be auto-recognized while you're connected to UC Irvine's network.
 If you are not auto-recognized, then:

 If that happens, delete and reinstall the mobile app.